The Hop (streetcar): L-Line and F-Line

 By June 2018, the L-Line had been constructed except for its outermost section, where delays to the start of work on The Couture prevented finishing construction.
 The planned opening was delayed to late 2019, then late 2020, then 2021, then September 2023, requiring an act of Congress to extend a federal grant program and putting the completion of the L-Line five years behind schedule.

 The L-Line opened to the public on October 29, 2023, in a reduced form that only ran on Sundays and bypassed the lakefront.
-Full daily service, including to the Couture, began on April 11, 2024.
+Full daily service, including to The Couture's transit concourse, serving both The Hop and Milwaukee County Transit System (MCTS)'s Connect 1, began on April 11, 2024.

 In late-June 2024, ahead of the 2024 edition of Summerfest, the system merged its two separate lines into a single line in a temporary "Festival Line" ("F–Line") arrangement.
 Under this arrangement, all trains serve all stations.
 This was done in order to increase service to the Lakefront stop (the nearest stop to the north gate of Henry Maier Festival Park) and in hopes of making the system less confusing to festival visitors.
 It had initially been slated to end at the close of Summerfest.
 However, on July 11 it was announced that the "Festival Line" arrangement would continue until the end of the summer in order to make the festival grounds more accessible for attendees of other events held there over the summer.
 At the end of July, however, the Milwaukee Common Council voted to discontinue the "F-Line" operations early and return The Hop to its normal two-line operation.